emard/zleveler/README.md

 Be extra careful and always graphically preview generated g-code in e.g. repetierhost slice by slice before sending them to the machine.

+It currently supports only absolute G code.
+Relative G-code will be converted wrong and can damage the machine.

 # Todo

     [ ] Split long g-code into shorter ones